Confronting the killer inside me; a romance recounted

 However, when it came to writing stories outside my beat, stories with any depth deeper than a pica, Jack stood ready to keep me in line.
 He’d not only dug himself under my skin, he’d gotten into my head.

 He smiled with approval as I got ood at observing, recording, quoting, enumerating, staying within the delegated inch-count, and never blowing deadline.
 But I wasn’t writing anything memorable.
 I was informing people, yeah, and that was important.
 But the romance was gone.
 I wanted to enlighten people, or at least entertain them.
-As far as Jack was concerned, enlgghtenment was something best left to the church and entertainment was what circuses were for.
+As far as Jack was concerned, enlightenment was something best left to the church and entertainment was what you did on your own, after work.

 The sunny, tobacco-fragrant kitchen of my youth had become an airless bunker.
 Every morning, I rose in a state of dread to confront a dully buzzing IBM Selectric, a ream of blank paper, and a coffee cup full of the previous day's dead cigarette butts.

-After I’d moved on to another paper, where Jack's rules were more rigorously enforced, I came to believe I’d only be rid of him by trying something I’d never done before.
+After I’d moved on to another provincial outpost, where Jack's rules were even more rigorously enforced, I came to believe I’d only be rid of him by trying something I’d never done before.

-Standing in the decrepit vestibule of the once-grand Grossinger's resort, I felt immediately out of my depth.
-I'd expected glamour and glitz; what I found was bygone glory.
+Standing in the decrepit vestibule, I felt immediately out of my depth.
+I'd expected at least a touch of old-time glamour and glitz; what I found was the moldy fragrance of bygone glory.
 There was no flack to hold my hand, no press release to give me some background.
-The administrators were unhappy to find me prowling ther empty hallways.
-When I tried to buttonhole the few people who were there—standing alone at the edge of the near-empty ballroom floor or seated at the mold-smelling bar—they recoiled in horror.
-They hadn’t paid good money to spend the weekend talking to a nosy reporter about their mating habits or lack thereof.
+The administrators were unhappy to find me prowling their empty hallways.
+When I tried to buttonhole the few people who were there—standing alone at the edge of the near-empty ballroom floor or seated at the bar—they recoiled in horror.
+They hadn’t paid good money to spend the weekend talking to a nosy reporter about their mating habits, or lack thereof.

-Nothing could have prepared me for this melancholy parade of desperate people, trapped in a broken-down, memory-haunted Borscht Belt palace like soon-to-be victims in a Stephen King novel.
+Nothing could have prepared me for this melancholy parade of desperate people, trapped in a broken-down, memory-haunted palace, like soon-to-be victims in a Stephen King novel.